 Talk to Us About Your Claim:

-In this article about VA lawyers and Veteran Service Officers:
+In this article about VA disability lawyers and Veteran Service Officers:

 Filing for VA benefits doesn’t always go how you want it to.
 Perhaps you’re lost in the red tape of your initial application, or you think the VA unfairly denied your claim.
 You need help.
 But should you hire a VA lawyer or a VSO?
 This post explains more about the two options to help you make an informed decision.
 It also explains how to avoid predatory organizations that may try to represent you.